jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 > What is the airspeed velocity of an unladen swallow?
 NaN
 ```

-The answer to the 3rd question is, of course, `NaN` because JavaScript can't convert "Is that an African or a European swallow?" to a number!
+The answer to the 3rd question is, of course, `NaN` because JavaScript can't convert "Is that an African or a European swallow?" to a number.

+It would be nice if we had a way to check and make sure the answer to the 3rd question is a valid number.
+That's where conditional statements come in!

 ## Conditional Statements